ahmetb/kubectl-runbridge/README.md

 > :warning: :warning: This project is under heavy development.

-This is a small binary that offers Cloud Run functionality (as Knative APIs) using `kubectl`.
+This is a small binary that lets you work with Cloud Run API using `kubectl` because Cloud Run is Knative API-compliant.

 Start a local server at port `5555`: